-A power of attorney (POA), is a document that allows you to give another person the authority to make decisions on your behalf.
-Think carefully about who you choose to take on this responsibility–make sure it is someone you trust.
-There are several types of powers of attorney that cover different types of situations.
+A Power of Attorney (POA) is a legal document that grants another individual the authority to make decisions on your behalf.
+It is crucial to select someone you trust for this responsibility.
+Various types of powers of attorney exist to address different situations.

 Limited Power of Attorney

 A limited or general power of attorney typically focuses on a specific purpose, such as signing business or real estate documents in your absence.
 Once the designated task is completed, the authority granted by the limited power of attorney usually expires.

 Durable Power of Attorney